 Michelle Hunter just came out with a beautiful new design for learning the basics of lace knitting.
 This pattern begins with easier lace work and, with each new section, allows you to build your skills as you learn more complex patterns.
 The result is a beautiful and elegant shawl.
 The course will also introduce you to knitting with beads.
 Required materials: pattern (paid pattern booklet available in store), 1370 yards of sport weight yarn (you can use fingering weight yarn, but the necessary yardage will vary), 4mm needles (or needle appropriate for you yarn), crochet hooks (4mm for cast on, 0.75mm or 1mm for bead placement), beads (size will be discussed at the beginning of the class).
 Prerequisites: Intermediate knitter wanting to learn different types of lace and beadwork.

-WORKSHOP: INTRODUCTION TO DYEING WITH ACID DYES (Bilingual Class)
+WORKSHOP: INTRODUCTION TO DYEING WITH ACID DYES (French Class)

 We are excited to offer this workshop with the extremely talented hand-dyer, Julie Asselin!
 Julie will introduce you to the principles of colour theory and discuss different fibres and their impact on the final dying result.
 You will then be introduced to the basics of working with acid dyes and the application of the hand-painted method.
 All necessary materials are provided.